rajeshmishra90/MvcRoutingAndCachingSample/README.md

 # MvcRoutingAndCachingSample
-Asp.net MVC project demonstrating Routing, Dynamically loading of views and Server side caching.
+This is Asp.net MVC Project.
+This is a sample for:
+1. Custom Routing
+2. Dynamic Views
+3. Server Side Caching of Views